emirng/bamlet/README.md

 #### MessageQueue

-Does not have any method but if used as an iterable it will yield messages complete messages in the queue
+Does not have any method but if used as an iterable it will yield complete messages in the queue